-This hearty and creamy butternut squash pasta topped with fragrant sage leaves is the perfect comfort dinner recipe to cook this fall
+This hearty and creamy butternut squash pasta topped with fragrant sage leaves is the perfect comfort dinner recipe to cook this fall.

 Nothing screams fall more than a sweet and comforting butternut squash recipe.
-Add to that some soothing pasta and you are not far from perfection!
+Add to that some soothing pasta, and you are not far from perfection!
 This butternut squash pasta recipe is silky, creamy, and delicious!

-It’s one of my favorite recipes to make when the days start to get darker outside and butternut squash is finally in season.
+It’s one of my favorite recipes to make when the days start to get darker outside, and butternut squash is finally in season.

 And no matter what you do: do NOT skip the sage.
 The blend of butternut squash and sage is simply out of this world.

 Combining sage and pumpkin or butternut squash is typical in Italian recipes.
-You normally fry the sage in butter to release all its flavors, before adding pasta.
+You normally fry the sage in butter to release all its flavors before adding pasta.

 In my healthy version, I opted to fry the sage leaves in extra-virgin olive oil.
-You’ll still get the incredible herbal fragrance through the butternut squash sauce, plus it’s perfect for vegan and anyone on a dairy-free diet.
+You’ll still get the incredible herbal fragrance through the butternut squash sauce, plus it’s perfect for vegans and anyone on a dairy-free diet.

 How do you cut butternut squash?
 And how do you peel it?